 Individuals set up trusts for various reasons, including:

-Reason | Description |
+| Reason | Description |

-Managing Assets for Minors | Trusts can manage assets on behalf of minors until they are of age to inherit. |
+| Managing Assets for Minors | Trusts can hold and manage assets on behalf of children until they are mature enough to inherit — and with a discretionary trust, the trustees can choose to defer distributions well beyond age 18 if the beneficiary isn’t ready. |

 By understanding the different types of trusts and their purposes, individuals can make informed decisions about their estate planning needs.
+As Mike Pugh says, “Trusts are not just for the rich — they’re for the smart.”

 Key Roles in Trust Management